SSWConsulting/SSW.Rules.Content/rules/forgot-password-do-you-read-their-mind/rule.md

 Unfortunately here is the normal routine to get an email       with your password.

-1. You go to a Login form, enter your email and password, and click the 'Login' button.
+1. You go to a Log in form, enter your email and password, and click the 'Login' button.
 2. You get a validation message like 'Incorrect Password'.
 3. Then you have to click a 'Forgot Password' link to go to